manuGil/online-core/docs/source/radiometric-ops.rst

 ***************

  Task 23
-   Use the **User defined filter** tool to apply a filter using the weights in the figure below, on the original image *’tm1999_b4 layer’*.
-Rename the resulting layer to ‘*Laplace’*.
+   Use the **User defined filter** tool to apply a filter using the weights in the figure below, on the original image *'tm1999_b4'* layer.
+Rename the resulting layer to *'Laplace'*.

    .. image:: _static/img/laplace-kernel.png
       :width: 160px